WaveBeans/wavebeans/docs/user/api/operations/concatenation-operation.md

 [1, 2, 3, 4] ..
 [10, 12, 13] -> [1, 2, 3, 4, 10, 12, 13]
 ```

-The inline operator `..` concatenate two streams, you may use them one-by-one as many as you like to concatenate more stream altogether:
+The inline operator `..` concatenate two streams, you may use them one-by-one as many as you like to concatenate more streams altogether:

 ```
 // finite streams